SoftwareAG/c8y-docs/content/edge/diagnostics-and-support-bundle/diagnostics.md

 The logs of the Kubernetes components are captured at:
 */tmp/diagnostic-utility/diagnostic_report_XXXXX/cumulocity/log_archive/kubernetes_logs.zip.*

-The kubernetes_logs.zip file contains the logs of all Kubernetes platform components at “kube-system” path in the archive.
+The kubernetes_logs.zip file contains the logs of all Kubernetes platform components at "kube-system" path in the archive.
 The components captured are:

 * heapster-*XX*
 * kube-apiserver-server